Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 Strategic account plays

-Where AI SDRs outperform humans
+Where do AI SDRs outperform humans?

 Research speed and depth